 The average lifespan of a new washing machine is 10 years, according to Consumer Reports (opens in new tab).
 However, it's recommended to replace a machine after eight years, unless it’s a high-end model which is more durable.

-For more washing tips, tricks, and how-tos, check out our guides on best clothes dryers, when you should and shouldn't use the quick wash setting and what do laundry symbols mean?
-Also, don't make this one mistake when doing your laundry!
+For more washing tips, tricks, and how-tos, check out our guides on best clothes dryers, when you should and shouldn't use the quick wash setting, here’s why fabric softener is bad news for you and your washing machine and what do laundry symbols mean?
+Also, don't make this one mistake when doing your laundry.